M4rotte/docker-centreon/README.md

 A “poller-only” image is also available.

 The Centreon central image is based on the CentOS 7 official image, while the database image is based on the official Alpine 3.6 image.
+You can use the central image with any other MariaDB or MySQL image.
+Using a standard image for the database only need you to make the necessary SQL command to grant the central to connect to do the initial setup.
+You can find this command in the [related entrypoint Bash script](https://github.com/M4rotte/docker-centreon/blob/master/centreondb/centreondb.entrypoint).

 ## A bit of history